Course Descriptions and Registration

 CHORUS INTERMEDIATE (Class Fee) – Audition required

 BEG ORCHESTRA (Class Fee) - (No pre-requisites) Students will learn how to play violin, viola, cello, or bass at a beginning level.
 Assignments include keeping a practice log, participating in performances, attending/viewing other performances, and daily participation.
 Students will rent or purchase their own instruments.
-Instruments are available through Tooele Jr. High (first come, first serve) with a $50.00 rental fee.
+Instruments are available through Tooele Jr. High (first come, first serve) with a rental fee.

 INTERMEDIATE ORCHESTRA (Class Fee) -- This class is a continuation of beginning orchestra and is open to students with 2-3 years of experience.
 Students will rent or purchase their own instruments.
 Orchestra skills, theory, and technique will be taught.
 Students will be expected to perform 3-4 concerts.

 ADV ORCHESTRA (Class Fee) -- This class requires an audition.
 Students are expected to know how to tune their own instruments, be proficient at reading music, know ALL their notes (sharps, flats, and naturals) in the first position, have a basic understanding of 3rd and 4th positions, Students will rent or purchase their own instruments.
 Orchestra skills, theory, and technique will be taught.
-Students will be expected to perform at least 4 concerts, possible competitions, solos and ensembles.
+Students will be expected to perform at least 4 concerts, possible competitions, solos and ensembles. with a rental fee

 CHINESE 1ST YEAR Welcome to Chinese 1!
 This beginner-level course is designed for students who are interested in starting their journey with the Chinese language and exploring its rich cultural heritage.